valerysamovich/blog-reader/README.md

 blog-reader
 ===========

-Blog Reader is fast and clean RSS application.
+Blog Reader is Android fast and clean RSS application.
 Read more about development, programming and computer science.

 Features
 --------